OWASP/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/01-Testing_GraphQL.md

 GraphQL is the implementation of the API layer of an application, and as such, it usually forwards the requests to a backend API or the database directly.
 This allows you to utilize any underlying vulnerability such as SQL injection, command injection, cross-site scripting, and basically, everything you expect to find in web applications, using GraphQL just changes the entry point of the malicious payload.

 You can refer to other scenarios within the OWASP testing guide to get some ideas.

+> Note: There are also scalars in GraphQL, which are usually used for custom data types which do not have native data types (DateTime for example).
+These types of data do not have out of the box validation as well, and you should look at them as well while testing.

 #### SQL Injection